 Instructions

-- Lined with parchment paper or grease with butter (2) 18x13 inch baking sheets, set aside.
-Add the sifted flour, salt sugar, anise seeds, and yeast to a stand mixer bowl.
-Using the paddle attachment beats everything to combine.
-Switch to the dough hook, add the 400ml warm water, and knead for about 2 minutes (add more water as needed to form a soft but workable dough).
+- Line one (1) 18x13-inch baking sheet with parchment paper and set aside.
+In the bowl of a stand mixer, add the sifted flour, salt, sugar, anise seeds, and yeast.
+Using the paddle attachment, mix everything until well combined.
+Switch to the dough hook, add warm water, and knead for about 2 minutes.

 - Add the butter and continue kneading at medium-low speed until the butter is completely incorporated and the dough is smooth and elastic.
 (A kneading between 8 and 10 minutes is usually enough, although everything will depend on the flour you use).

 - Lightly grease a large bowl with oil or nonstick spray.
 Lightly oil or wet your hands and transfer the dough to the prepared bowl, turning it to coat all sides in the oil.
-Cover with a cling wrap and allow the dough to rest in a relatively warm environment for about 10 to 15 minutes.
+Cover with cling wrap and let the dough rest in a relatively warm environment for about 10 to 15 minutes.

 - Turn the dough out onto a lightly floured surface.
 Place your hands flat on the dough base and gently push the dough apart to stretch it.
-Divide it in half and work with one half at a time, using a rolling pin stretch until it is 1.5 inches thick for Galleta or 2.5 inches wide for Galleton.
+Divide it in half and work with one half at a time, using a rolling pin.
+Stretch it until it is 1.5 inches thick for Galleta or 2.5 inches wide for Galleton.

 - For Galleta, cut into 3 strips of about 10 inches long and 2 inches wide, then press slightly and shape into a cylinder.
-Place each cylinder next to each other and cut 3 inches long portions.
+Place each cylinder next to the other and cut 3-inch-long portions.

 Notes